yuchdev/cpp/01_c_subset/09_functions/README.md

 ## Functions

-* Function pointer types could be defined with typedef or using
-* Explicit inline makes sense if
-   - its definition is in *.cpp file
-   - in template functions (std::max)
-* inline could be cancelled by the recursion, cycle, virtual methos or taking function address
-* std lib has function pointers callback: new_handler
-* If you put the inline function's definition into a .cpp file, and if it is called from some other .cpp file, you'll get an "unresolved external" error from the linker
-* Function default argument value may be function call
 * The C++ standard algorithms (e.g., find, sort, and iota) provide a good start for functions design
 * The most basic advice is to keep a function of a size so that you can look at it in total on a screen
 * The cost of a function call is not a significant factor